 When you’re taking a massive leap by starting your own business so you’ll need to have the best people on your side.
 So, when you find someone who really believes in you and your ideas you should hold onto them.
 When you find people who are passionate about the cause then they’ll be more willing to put in the work, after-hours and work loyally for the cause.
 Though the second step is not letting go of these people when you find them, treat them right, pay them as best you can and be vocal about how much you appreciate them.

 Don’t Prioritise Style Over Staples

 Basically, when you’re starting out make sure you’ve got the foundations covered before you start getting fancy.
 When you’re new on the scene don’t spend big on stationery, fancy brochures or permanent branding – another reason this is problematic is that branding often changes early on if you have problems with trademarking.
 When you start a business, you’ll find expenses can creep up on you.
 Start by buying all the things you absolutely need and then make sure you’ve got enough left over to pay for insurance, wages, liability insurance and essential contractors.

 Be Prepared For Conflict

 The business world is a competitive and complex space and the heightened tension often leads to disputes.
 Commercial disputes are common in any business where you’ll be dealing with multiple competing stakeholders every day from clients, competitors, suppliers and employees.
 These costly, stressful commercial disputes can be fatal for new businesses.
-It’s advisable that you negotiate and settle your disputes before taking on expensive legal action though, even if you’re not planning on going to court you will need to seek advice from a dispute resolution lawyer.
+It’s advisable that you negotiate and settle your disputes before taking on expensive legal action though, even if you’re not planning on going to court you will need to seek advice from a commercial business law lawyer or dispute resolution lawyer.
 To find out more about dispute resolution, check out this article.

 It’s Not Personal; It’s Just Business